 Keeping the eye area clean

 Dirt, chemicals, and makeup can all cause itchy eyes.
 Keeping the eyes clean at night can help prevent itching.

 Using a humidifier

-Discontinue contact lens use
+Discontinuing medications or contact lens use

-- oral and topical antibiotics for bacterial infections, such as bacterial conjunctivitis
+- oral and topical antibiotics for bacterial infections such as bacterial conjunctivitis

 - steroid eye drops for blepharitis and allergies